-Lunch prices are Free for HHS students and \$4.95 for adults.
+Lunch prices are Free for HHS students and \$5.00 for adults.
 Breakfast prices are Free for HHS students and \$3.25 for adults.
+Students must have funds in their lunch account to purchase a second lunch and snack bar items.
+You may monitor and deposit money to your family's account online at https://parents.classlink.com/isd423.